Three NYC Eco-Schools Collaborate on Green Roof Curriculum Guide

 Guest post by Amy SirotSchools interested in green roofs may soon have a valuable new tool: a green roof curriculum guide created by three NYC Eco-Schools.
 The guide will offer a curriculum that connects green roofs to existing NYC Education Standards, Common Core, and STEM.

 An Indiegogo campaign for the guide has been launched.
 If the needed funds are secured, production will begin in the summer of 2014, and the guide will be relased in the fall.
-Those who donate $100 or more will receive a copy of the e-book.

 The curriculum guide is the brainchild of Vicki Sando, Environmental Science Program Developer at PS41, a K-5 school in Manhattan, and the force behind the school’s 15,000 square foot Greenroof Environmental Literacy Laboratory, or GELL, completed in August 2012.“I wanted to publish a green roof curriculum guide because nothing like it currently exists,” Sando said.
 “There are a few green roof lessons online, but no comprehensive K-12 curriculum specifically for green roofs.”

 Indeed, outgoing Manhattan Borough President Scott Stringer published a Green Roofs report in 2010, on the heels of a symposium held at PS41, and the NYC Department of Education issued its own version at the end of 2012, with input from PS41’s team.
 But neither report focused on the academic opportunities inherent in these urban outdoor classrooms.
 Students could learn about the role of green roofs in reducing stormwater runoff, mitigating the heat island effect, and improving air quality.
 They could learn to grow food and compost, study weather patterns, measure rainfall, test soil quality, observe plant growth, and take a wildlife census.
 Extra time spent outdoors also means increased health and academic benefits.